uic-big-data/assignment-2/README.md

 You can download the datasets [here](https://raw.githubusercontent.com/uic-big-data/fall-2021-assignment-2/main/chicago-street-shadow.geojson), and find more information [here](https://fmiranda.me/publications/shadow-accrual-maps/) and [here](https://github.com/VIDA-NYU/shadow-accrual-maps/).

 There are three tasks, and you are free to use the skeleton code provided.
-The skeleton code is an Angular project with three components:
+The skeleton code is an Angular project with two components and a service:

 ```
 ng new shadow-maps
 cd shadow-maps
 ng generate component map
 ng generate component chart
-ng generate component data
+ng generate service data
 ```

 The code makes use of [D3.js](https://d3js.org/) and [OpenLayers](https://openlayers.org/):